Some Kind of Zombie: Concept

 According to Audio Adrenaline, the album concept and its title song are based on the Scripture, specifically Colossians, Chapter 3, where it talks about "giving life over to God".
 The inspiration came from singer Mark Stuart's experience living with his missionary parents in Haiti, where voodoo is heavily practiced.
 According to Stuart, the message is that "you can be dead to your old self after becoming a new person through religion."

 Recording

 Some Kind of Zombie was recorded in 1997 at Ardent Recordings in Memphis and Shakin' Studios in Franklin.
 Recording was produced by John Hampton.
 Jason Latshaw and Matt Martone assisted as engineers.
 The LP was mixed by Skidd Mills.
 The album included a remix of the title song called "Some Kind of Zombie (Criscoteque Remix)", which was remixed by Scott Humphrey.
 This track is not available on the audiocassette release of the album.
 A "Chevette (Remix)" can be found on the compilation album WOW 1999.

-The album is the first Audio Adrenaline album to feature new guitarist, Tyler Burkum.
+The album is the first Audio Adrenaline album to feature guitarist Tyler Burkum.
 It is also the first album to officially list Ben Cissell as the band's drummer.
 Additionally, the song "Blitz" features members of Christian ska band The O.C.
 Supertones, including Matt Morginsky as a guest vocalist.